ericjohnadamos/preezie-developer-tasks/backend-task/README.md

 ```

 #### Submission Instructions:
-1. Create a new repository on your GitHub account.
+1. Create a new repository on your personal GitHub account.
 2. Commit your changes and ensure your code is well-documented.
 3. Share the repository link once you are done.

-#### Evaluation Criteria:
-- Correctness and completeness of the implementation.
-- Appropriate usage of design patterns.
-- Code readability and organization.
-- Handling of edge cases and user input validation.

 Good luck and happy coding!